HosseinAhmadi63/Visual-Imagination-Perception-EEG-Decoding/docs/IMPLEMENTATION_DETAILS.md

 Figure 3 determines the architecture.
 Five floor-mode max-pools transform 150 to 75, 37, 18, 9, and 4 pixels.
 Same convolutions therefore use padding 1.
 The block order is Conv2d, ReLU, BatchNorm2d, squeeze-and-excitation, element-wise dropout, MaxPool2d.
 The head order follows Figure 3: dense, ReLU, BatchNorm1d, dropout, output.

 The PyTorch model returns one logit and uses `BCEWithLogitsLoss`; sigmoid is applied once for metrics.
 Convolutions omit bias because every convolution is followed by batch normalization.
-The paper does not report the SE reduction, weight-decay coefficient, or validation split.
-They are frozen as 16, `1e-4`, and a stratified 10% frame split of the 14-recording development set.
-This validation choice can place adjacent frames from one selected trial in both training and validation; it is a model-selection subset, not independent subject-level validation.
 Adam otherwise uses PyTorch defaults.
 Validation loss controls checkpointing, early stopping, and learning-rate reduction.

-The paper repeatedly defines Perception as 0 and Imagination as 1, including the sigmoid's semantic meaning.
+The paper defines Perception as 0 and Imagination as 1, including the sigmoid's semantic meaning.
 Figure 3 reverses the printed class names.
 Code follows the repeated method/results definition.

 ## Evaluation groups